-SYMMETRICAL: Having identical forms, masses or elements on either side of a center line.
+SYMMETRICAL: Having identical forms masses or elements on both sides of a center.

 TOOLING: Decorative profiles given to mortar joints, before the mortar is completely dry.
 These are usually produced with special tools.

 TRANSOM: An opening over a door or window, and containing a hinged or pivoted, glazed or solid sash, usually for ventilation.